manzt/juv/README.md

 ## alternatives

 `juv` is opinionated and might not suit your preferences.
-That's ok! `uv` is super extensible, and I recommend reading [the documentation](https://docs.astral.sh/uv) to learn about its primitives.
+That's ok! `uv` is super extensible, and I recommend reading the wonderful [documentation](https://docs.astral.sh/uv) to learn about its primitives.

 For example, you can achieve a similar workflow using the `--with-requirements`
 flag: